LieBtrau/zombocalypse-emcomms/vhf_antenna/readme.md

 [The simple coax cable emergency prepper antenna](https://www.youtube.com/watch?v=tafy51yUzQo)

 ## λ/4 Monopole antenna
 For the rubber ducky antenna from your HT, it's your body that serves as a counterpoise (ground plane).
 Don't connect these rubber ducky antennas directly to a length of coax without a ground plane, because the antenna won't work properly then.
 VSWR of 11:1 is not uncommon in that case.
+See [λ/4 ground plane antenna](#quarter-wave-ground-plane-antenna) for details on the necessary radials.

 * Zin = 36Ω at the resonance frequency (over an infinite ground plane)
 * Maximum gain = 5.15dBi (3dB more than dipole antenna)